 One of the biggest legacy problems with damp is the smell it causes.

-Even if you’ve removed and fixed the problem that was causing damp in your rental property, you may still be able to sense that horrible musty smell caused by mould.
+Even if the issue causing damp or mould in a rental property has been fixed, there may still be a horrible musty smell caused by mould.

-The best thing to do is to seek advice from a specialist carpet cleaner, who may be able to remedy the problem and bring your carpet back to life.
+The best thing to do is to seek advice from a specialist carpet cleaner, who may be able to remedy the problem and bring the carpet back to life.

 However, if damp has really taken hold, it’s often best to simply replace the carpet.

-If damp in your rental property is caused by a structural or DPC problem, then you are responsible to fix the issue as a landlord.
+If damp in a rental property is caused by a structural or DPC problem, then the landlord is responsible for fixing the issue.

-Under the Homes (Fitness for Human Habitation) Act 2018, you are obligated as a landlord to provide a habitable home for your tenants.
+Under the Homes (Fitness for Human Habitation) Act 2018, landlords are required to provide a habitable home for tenants.

 Under the Act, tenants can take legal action if they believe their rental home isn’t habitable – with damp and mould included on the list of 29 hazards within the Housing Health & Safety Rating System (HHSRS).

-If a property is suffering with damp due to a structural issue, the Homes (Fitness for Human Habitation) Act 2018 stipulates that you should fix the issue as soon as possible, with courts deciding on exactly how quickly this should be done.
+If a property is suffering with damp due to a structural issue, the Homes (Fitness for Human Habitation) Act 2018 stipulates the landlord should fix the issue as soon as possible, with courts deciding on exactly how quickly this should be done.

 Problems that directly affect a tenant’s health or safety are usually expected to be rectified within a matter of days, with less urgent repairs carrying a timeframe of 28 days.